Skip to main content Skip to navigation

 My first name is pronounced ‘GAR-kay’.
 Trained as a political theorist, my research interests cut across philosophy, the environmental sciences and the social sciences.
 My main ESRC-funded doctoral research is on the ethical and political issues in earthquake/tsunami risk management.
 Specifically, I work on the risk of catastrophic tsunami-generating earthquakes on the Cascadia Subduction Zone, which spans the Pacific Northwest USA and Canada.

-More generally, I am interested in questions of injustice, social problems and public policy.
-In this vein, I have ongoing projects on bureaucracy and structural injustice; body image and eating disorders; care work and mental health; and historical injustice and reconciliation.
+More generally, I am concerned with questions of injustice, social problems and public policy.
+In this vein, I have ongoing projects on body image and eating disorders; care work and mental health; and historical injustice, forgiveness and reconciliation.
+I am finishing a book chapter on bureaucracy and structural injustice.
+I am increasingly interested in our social needs, rights and interests and our intense need for social connectedness as human beings.
+This strand of my work is influenced by both recent philosophical writings on the ethics of sociability and popular perceptions of an epidemic of lonelinessLink opens in a new window and emotional isolation, particularly in the aftermath of COVID-19.
 I have also written on issues in bioethics and environmental ethics.

-I am supervised by Keith HyamsLink opens in a new window and Simon CaneyLink opens in a new window, with Rebecca BellLink opens in a new window and Douglas ToomeyLink opens in a new window as informal advisors.
+I am supervised by Keith HyamsLink opens in a new window and Simon CaneyLink opens in a new window, with a range of informal collaborators including Rebecca BellLink opens in a new window and Douglas ToomeyLink opens in a new window.

 At Warwick, I am affiliated with the Centre for Ethics, Law and Public Affairs (CELPALink opens in a new window) and the Interdisciplinary Ethics Research Group’s project on Ethics in Climate and DevelopmentLink opens in a new window.
 I’m also a member of the UCL Institute for Risk and Disaster Reduction (IRDRLink opens in a new window), the Earthquake Engineering Research Institute (EERILink opens in a new window) and the Consortium for Socially Relevant Philosophy of/in Science and Engineering (SRPoiSELink opens in a new window).